Cellular Sales – Sales Representatives, Account Managers, and similar positions

-This lawsuit covers claims for Cellular Sales’ failure to pay for overtime hours at the rate of time-and-one-half the minimum wage.
-In addition, it covers claims for failure to pay wages when due under the North Carolina Wage and Hour Act and the Pennsylvania Minimum Wage Act.
+This lawsuit covers claims for Cellular Sales’ alleged failure to pay for overtime hours at the rate of time-and-one-half the minimum wage.
+In addition, it covers claims for the alleged failure to pay wages when due under the North Carolina Wage and Hour Act and the Pennsylvania Minimum Wage Act.

 Who can join this lawsuit?

-Anyone who has worked for Cellular Sales as a sales representative or similar position in the last 3 years is eligible to join this case by filling out and signing a Consent to Sue form and returning it to Getman, Sweeney & Dunn, PLLC.
+Anyone who has worked for Cellular Sales as a sales representative or similar position in the last 3 years can ask to join this case by filling out and signing a Consent to Sue form and returning it to Getman, Sweeney & Dunn, PLLC.

 What remedies are sought?

-Under the federal law, Plaintiffs seek payment of back wages, an equal amount of liquidated damages, attorney fees, interest, and costs.
-Under the North Carolina Wage and Hour Act and the Pennsylvania Minimum Wage act, Plaintiffs seek payment of unpaid wages, liquidated damages, attorneys’ fees, interest, and costs.
+Plaintiffs seek payment of back wages, an equal amount of liquidated damages, attorney fees, interest, and costs for alleged violations of federal law.
+Plaintiffs also seek payment of unpaid wages, liquidated damages, attorneys’ fees, interest, and costs for alleged violations of the North Carolina Wage and Hour Act and the Pennsylvania Minimum Wage Act.

 How far back can claims be made?

 Generally, the Fair Labor Standards Act claims will be covered for the period extending back three years from the date you file the Consent to Sue form.

 Do I have to pay to join the case?

 No. The attorneys are handling this case on a contingent basis and will only be paid if Plaintiffs recover through a settlement or final judgment.
 If Plaintiffs win a back wage case, the defendant must pay the plaintiffs’ costs and attorneys’ fees.